inflearn logo

 • How to interpret Input Data / Internal Txns / Logs / State

-• How to read the rhythm of the market block by block
+• How to read the market rhythm block by block

 [Example] Etherscan: The Starting Point of On-chain Data

-Learn how to directly read the basic structure of transactions, blocks, addresses, and contracts.
+Learn how to directly read the basic structures of transactions, blocks, addresses, and contracts.

 This is the first step to understanding the "fact data" recorded by the actual blockchain, rather than just price charts.